 “Yikes,” was all I managed to squeak out.
 No wonder Jakob was wound so tight.
 His gang leader and father had been about a heartbeat away from trying to kill each other this whole time.

-He reached out and tucked a stray piece of hair behind my ear, pulling me from my dark thoughts.
+He reached out and tipped my chin up, pulling me from my dark thoughts.
 “We should go somewhere when this is all over.”

 “Get out of town for a long weekend.
 Unwind.”